dauwhe/epub31-bff/contexts/default/definitions.md

 ##Title

-A Web Publication Manifest must contain a single title:
+A Web Publication Manifest must contain a single title using the `title` element:

 ```json
 "title": "Moby-Dick"
 ```

-In addition to a simple string representation, the `title` element also supports alternate representations of the same string in different scripts and languages:
+In addition to a simple string representation, the `title` element also supports alternate representations of the same string in different scripts and languages.

+To provide these alternate representations, an object may be used instead of a string, where each key identifies a language/script and must be a valid [BCP 47](https://tools.ietf.org/html/bcp47) language tag:

 ```json
 "title": {